EdDataScienceEES/tutorial-foodweb-data/index.md

 # View our plot
 print(food_web_network)
 ```
-This is what the plot should look like:
+And this, is what the plot looks like:

 <center><img src="figures/ugly_food_web.jpeg" alt="Img"></center>